lechiluan/ecommerce/ecommerce/README.md

 - (Advanced) Get paid.
 There should be a seamless transition from your website to the payment gateway.
 Typically, payment gateways allow customers to:
 Choose a payment option
 Provide details like credit card number and CVV
-Use multi-step authentication for secure payments
+Use multistep authentication for secure payments
 # Admin functions
  - Payment management → Search
  - Category management → Search